atbcb/ICTTestingBaseline/docs/07Images.md

 * If any of the above checks fail, then this SC fails

 ### Selector
-Icon Fonts (decorative but meaningful)
+Meaningful Icon Fonts (decorative but meaningful)

 ### Test Instructions for 1.1.1
 1. Check that the icon font has aria-hidden set to true. <<Kathy question: does role="presentation" work here?
 I don't think so since it removes the description but double check.